Addie L. Ballou: California and later life

 Ballou first ventured to the Pacific coast in 1874, whereupon she continued her speaking engagements and writing.
 She also began studying painting under Virgil Williams, the first director and teacher of the San Francisco School of Design (now the San Francisco Art Institute).
 She became a well-known artist and received proper recognition.
 Her portrait of Henry Markham, Governor of California 1891–1895, hangs in the State Capitol in Sacramento, California.
 Her portraits of other notables were: George Tisdale Bromley, John Brown, J. W. Burling, William Edward Bushnell, John Wallace "Captain Jack" Crawford, Michael Harry de Young, Ulysses S. Grant as well as his three sons, Abraham Lincoln, William McKinley, William S. Moses, "Emperor" Joshua Abraham Norton, Thomas Paine, Philip Augustine Roach, Jane Lathrop Stanford, and Thomas Welton Stanford.
-Her recollections about painting Emperor Norton's portrait in 1877 were published in The Forgotten Characters of Old San Francisco.
+Her recollections about painting Emperor Norton's portrait in 1877 were published in The Forgotten Characters of Old San Francisco where she claimed to be the only artist Norton sat for.
+Whether he sat for her is uncertain, but she was almost certainly not the only artist he sat for.

 Ballou was also known for painting landscapes, fruit, and controversial nudes.
 The painting Morning was refused at the 1890 California State Fair in Sacramento because of its subject matter (nude) and realism; however, Thomas Stanford purchased the piece the following year.

 She remained heavily involved in multiple political and women's reform organizations, including the California State Women's Suffrage Association with Laura de Force Gordon.
 In 1891, working alongside Clara Foltz for progressive legislation, Ballou appeared before the California State Legislature promoting a bill which would allow appointment of women as notaries.
 Clara Foltz became the California's first female notary; Ballou the second, by appointment of Governor Henry Markham.

 Ballou maintained an office and studio in the Donohoe Building, 1170 Market Street, San Francisco when the 1906 earthquake and fires occurred.
 She lost all documents and paintings not at her residence, 408 30th Street, San Francisco, which was spared.

 Addie L. Ballou died at her home in San Francisco, August 10, 1916.
 She is interred in an unmarked grave in the family plot in Igo, Shasta County, California.